Serve Divorce Application

 For most divorce applications the process is complete when you serve the divorce application prior to the 28 days clear cutoff, and a correct Affidavit of Service is returned to the court (the Acknowledgement of Service may accompany it, if they sign).
 The court process becomes a 'rubber stamp'.

-Where the other party lodges some objection, or avoids service, the process becomes harder.
+Where the other party lodges some objection, or avoids service (which does happen), the process becomes harder, slower.
 Using a process server should avoid some of those issues.
 We are experienced, when you need to serve divorce papers.

 To serve divorce application, serve divorce papers, serving divorce papers, divorce process serving, can be a difficult thing, in Australia.
 We see all sorts of unusual behaviours, to avoid service.
 We are licensed process servers, document servers, we serve court documents, we have a network across Australia.
 When you need to serve a divorce application, to serve divorce papers, you need a process server, contact us.